DataDog/integrations-core/win32_event_log/README.md

 Both methods are configured in `win32_event_log.d/conf.yaml` in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
 See the [sample win32_event_log.d/conf.yaml][3] for all available configuration options.
 For a quickstart option to send Security event logs, see [Send default Security logs](#send-default-security-logs).

-This integration also comes with an out-of-the-box [Windows Event Log Overview][32] dashbaord available in-app.
+This integration also comes with an out-of-the-box [Windows Event Log Overview][32] dashboard available in-app.

-.
-The Datadog integration also comes with an out-of-the-box dashboard and monitors for each version, as labeled by the Dashboard and Monitor titles.

 #### List Windows Event channels